 (On special occasions, lunch will include a seminar with discussion by an invited speaker.)

-- Students will return to the University of Denver for dinner.
+- Students will return to the University of Denver.

 Students will take two courses and will receive a total of 6-semester hour credits at the University of Colorado Denver.
 The courses will include: